DrawAble: Making Layered Portraits by Mike Barrett Part Three

 What is the aim of this exercise?

-This resource offers children and teenagers an opportunity to build on the work done in Part 1, and enhance their portraits using collage and mixed media techniques.
-The activity is experimental in nature; learners are encouraged to use a range of materials to create striking visual effects.
+This resource offers children and teenagers an opportunity to build on the work done in Part 1 and Part 2, and put finishing touches on their autobiographical portraits.
+Inspired by a wide range of materials and media, learners are encouraged to continue their creative journeys.

 What age can this exercise be used with?